- Degree Programs »

 Q. Do I qualify for aid for study abroad programs?

-A. As long as a student takes at least five credit hours, he/she may qualify for federal aid.
-If a student takes three to four hours, a private loan may be obtained.
+A. As long as a student takes at least three credit hours, he/she may qualify for federal aid.

 Q. Do I need to complete any documents?